 Inside this nest of greenery are located two cowsheds, called "Sare" in the local Gilaki language.
-Visiting the cattle's shelters is a unique chance to discover traditional farming of northern Iran and meet locals.
+Visiting the cattle's shelters is a unique chance to discover the traditional farming of northern Iran and meet locals.
 As you leave farm animals to their quiet life and get back to the forest, stay ready to catch sight of their wild counterparts, such as wild boars and Varza bulls, which might wander around.

 Reaching the col of Fin-Deh, you can feel the cool winds caressing your skin while enjoying the horizon wrapped in magical foggy scenery.
 Continue your walk, to hear the deep sound of rushing water.
 It gives you some clues about the next discovery which is one of the beautiful waterfalls of Iran.
 Surrounded by a row of thick maple trees, discover the beautiful Afra waterfall, a four-meter-high cascade with large blue basins formed at its foot.

 Enjoy the freshness of its water before getting back to your last destination, Plat-Kale Sar.
 This northern village is filled with beautiful tea farms.
-Women working in the fields with their colorful traditional clothes offer memorable scenes.
-The mind full of natural splendors, finally sit and relax to enjoy a well-deserved warm northern tea.
+Women working in the fields with their colourful traditional clothes offer memorable scenes.
+The mind full of natural splendours, finally sit and relax to enjoy a well-deserved warm northern tea.

-Reaching Gasem abad village, 15 kilometers away from Ramsar at the evening of the first day you will have opportunity to get familiar with Gilani culture, nature and have a favorite green stay in the noble eco lodge in Ghasemabad village with a savory taste of Gilani dinner.
+Reaching Gasem Abad village, 15 kilometres away from Ramsar on the evening of the first day you will have the opportunity to get familiar with Gilani culture, nature and have a favourite green stay in the noble eco-lodge in Ghasemabad village with a savoury taste of Gilani dinner.

-In the early morning after organic breakfast hiking starts in company of your professional guide in landscapes of tea fields, orange farms, and river.
-After one hour and a half of easy hiking with a light slope, you arrive in Chale-Sara, with its wooden and mud cottages.
+In the early morning after organic breakfast, hiking starts in the company of your professional guide in landscapes of tea fields, orange farms, and rivers.
+After one hour and a half of easy hiking with a slight slope, you arrive in Chale-Sara, with its wooden and mud cottages.
 Observe the traditional habitations before visiting the small shrine.